webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 Although it might be impossible to the provider offer a fully featured Open Stack environment with Public facing web dashboard, we would appreciate to have access to bare-metal machines to your capabilities with the latest stable OpenStack version (Folsom, Grizzly).

-Our usage level does not require access to a web frontend, nor a web control pannel.
+Our usage level does not require access to a web front end, nor a web control panel.
 Our infrastructure has already systems configured to communicate to OpenStack using the ‘nova’ utility.

 === 4.1.
 Questions ===

-Some details to clarify about what is available within our upcoming provider infrastructure.
+Some details to clarify about what may be available within our upcoming provider infrastructure.

 Is there a local...?